babylonhealth/ios-playbook/Cookbook/Technical-Documents/DeepLinks.md

 }
 ```

-Internally it simply forwards the deep link interaction to the instance of `ApplicationInvocationRouter`, removing the OS from the equation and making sure that the deep link is always opened in the same app that it was interacted in.
+Internally it simply forwards the deep link interaction to the instance of `ApplicationInvocationRouter`, removing the OS from the equation and making sure that the deep link is always opened in the same app that it was opened from.

 If you're creating a new screen or just want to open an existing screen by using a deep link without the need to construct it, use `TabDeeplinkRouterProtocol` instead of `UIApplication.openURL(_:)` to avoid the problem described above.